 Mr Noé Badillo (University of Arizona).
 De luce, optical theory, Grosseteste and the design of Lincoln Cathedral.

-Prof. Eileen Baker OBE (independent scholar, UK).
+Prof. Eileen Baker OBE (independent scholar).

 Prof. Verónica Benavides (Department of Philosophy, Adolfo Ibáñez University, Chile).
 Grosseteste on nature and God.